Jordi-mp/InspectorPocket/README.md

 - `-l {pdb_file}`, `--local {pdb_file}`: Analyze a local .pdb file.
 - `-o`, `--online`: Fetch a .pdb file from the RCSB PDB server and analyze it.
 Initiate the process by entering the PDB code when prompted in the terminal.

 ---
+### Output files
+**Detected Pockets in PDB Format:**
+Pockets are identified and saved individually in PDB format files labeled as `PDBcode_pocketX.pdb`, where 'X' represents the pocket number.
+Each pocket is defined in the residue name as POK.
+Moreover, the residue sequence number corresponds to the number of the pocket, which is useful to separately identify each binding site in PyMOL.

+**Single Document Containing All Pockets:**
+All detected pockets are consolidated into a single document named `PDBcode_all_pockets.pdb`, streamlining access and management of the pocket data.

+**PyMOL Script for Visualization:**
+A PyMOL script named `visualize_pymol.pml` is provided, facilitating direct visualization of the PDB structure along with its detected pockets represented as surfaces in PyMOL, a molecular visualization software.

+**Chimera Script for Visualization:**
+A Chimera script titled `visualize_chimera.cmd` is included, enabling direct visualization of the PDB structure along with its detected pockets in Chimera, another molecular visualization tool.

+**Pocket Report:**
+A text file named `pocket_report.txt` is provided, containing a comprehensive list of residues involved in each detected pocket.

+---
 ### Tutorial: Analyzing a PDB File with InspectorPocket.py